CSCfi/csc-user-guide/docs/apps/nomachine.md

 1. You will need a user account at CSC (on the server where you run applications).
-If you don't have one, you can get it from [here].
+If you don't have one, consult [how to get a user account](/accounts/how-to-create-new-user-account).
-2. Download the latest NoMachine [Client](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client) (win, mac, linux) from the
+2. [Download the latest NoMachine Client](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client) (win, mac, linux) from the
     NoMachine site.
 Don't download the _Desktop_.
 3. Install and configure your NoMachine client.
 See [CSC NoMachine Tutorial]
 4. Start the NoMachine client and log on to nxkajaani.csc.fi.